 Library The library offers opportunities to engage with information and stories.
 The Teacher Librarian works with classroom teachers to enable students to become effective and discerning users of information in all formats.
 All classes have a weekly borrowing session where students choose material for their reading pleasure.
 In addition to class visits, the library is open during second break and students are welcome to use the facilities at these times, under teacher supervision.

-Technology Information and Communication Technology (ICT) is of critical importance to St Mary’s Parish School in facilitating and supporting learning, teaching and other administrative activities for teachers, students, parents and administrators.
+Technology Information and Communication Technology (ICT) is of critical importance to St Mary’s School in facilitating and supporting learning, teaching and other administrative activities for teachers, students, parents and administrators.

 Teachers incorporate ICT systems and resources into the curriculum to enhance student learning and maximise educational outcomes.
 Each classroom is equipped with an interactive board and laptops and iPads are available to all students throughout the school with a one to one laptop program for the Secondary School students.